Efthimis-K/nodejs-api-implementation/README.md

-This is a repo with basic restful api implemetation in node.js
+This is a repo with basic restful api implementation in node.js